alexqfredrickson/notes/terraform.md

 * Backends may house workspaces, which house state files.
 Some (but not all) Terraform backends support multiple workspaces.

+#### Remote backends

+[Remote backends](https://developer.hashicorp.com/terraform/language/settings/backends/remote) is a unique type of backend that stores state snapshots, and executes operations for the HCP Terraform application.

 ### Workspaces

 Workspaces are like atomic instances of state data.